Harsh3456D/VibeCheck/README.md

 ##  License

-MIT — Built with Harsh and caffeine.
+MIT — Built by Harsh and caffeine.